2022 FIFA World Cup: How to stream every soccer game

 When does the 2022 FIFA World Cup start?

 The 2022 World Cup will take place in Qatar and runs from Nov.
 20 through Dec.
 18. It's the first winter World Cup in the history of the entire competition.
 32 of the top national teams will compete across 64 matches.
-Team USA will return to the tournament this year for the first time since 2014.
+Team USA will return to the tournament this year for the first time since 2014 on Monday, Nov.
+21 at 11 a.m.
+EST.

 During the group stage (which runs from Nov.
 20-Dec.
 2), games kick off at 5 a.m., 8 a.m., 11 a.m. and 2 p.m.
 EST, so get your coffee ready.
 Thankfully, the first match of the competition, Qatar vs. Ecuador, is scheduled to start at 11 a.m EST on Sunday, Nov.
 20.